opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/string-converter.md

 ## Overview

-The `string_converter` processor converts string to uppercase or lowercase.
+The `string_converter` processor converts a string to uppercase or lowercase.
 You can use it as an example for developing your own processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---